lupyuen/lupyuen.github.io/src/rust3.md

 According to [__this discussion__](https://github.com/rust-lang/compiler-builtins/issues/79), the Rust Core Library is compiled with [__Link-Time Optimisation (LTO)__](TODO).
 (Including the Panic Function)

-But we're linking it into our NuttX Firmware with GCC Linker, with __LTO Disabled__.
+But we're linking it into our NuttX Firmware with GCC Linker, with [__LTO Disabled__](https://johnysswlab.com/link-time-optimizations-new-way-to-do-compiler-optimizations/) (by default).
 Which causes the Missing Panic Function.

 _How is this different from typical Rust Builds?_